MasterGoogler/OpenSoul/README.md

 - Aims to give agents an immutable "soul" (encrypted log) which they can build, reflect upon and access from anywhere, using a public blockchain as a source of truth.
 - Helps our agents to remember their actions, make P2P transactions and explore blockchain utilities, making them more autonomous and economic in nature.
+- Agent "Souls" are represented by key-pairs and could be migrated to other agents, by providing them with the key-pair for transactions (logs) it has made.

 ## 🚀 Overview
 OpenSoul provides AI agents with an immutable, on-chain audit log and persistent memory using a blockchain.
 Agents can record actions, token usage, costs, and session details—enabling self-improvement, transparency, and human auditability.